Crossovers are extremely important to speaker systems and a big reason we’re able to get sound quality we love.

 A crossover frequency, commonly written as Fc, is the audio frequency point in Hertz (Hz) at which the crossover delivers -3dB (1/2) power output to the speaker.
 Fc is the marking point after which sound frequencies will be greatly reduced to prevent them from reaching a speaker.

 Past the crossover frequency (Fc) point the power output by the crossover will drop more and more, with less and less power sent to the speaker.
-As it so happens, at Fc the voltage output to the load (speaker) is 0.707 x the input voltage meaning you can calculate the decibel drop based on the voltage out versus the voltage in.
+At the Fc point, the voltage output to the load (speaker) is 0.707 x the input voltage meaning you can calculate the decibel drop based on the voltage out versus the voltage in.

 Why crossover frequencies are important